Learn more about the information we collect, how we use it, and how you can change your data preferences.

-If you have any queries regarding the details covered in this policy, or wish to review, edit or delete the information that we hold, then you can contact us through the contact details found at the bottom of this page.
+If you have any queries regarding the details covered in this statement, or wish to review, edit or delete the information that we hold, contact us through the contact details found at the bottom of this page.

 How the law protects you

 The Data Protection law states that we can only use personal information if we have a legitimate reason to do so.
 The lawful basis for processing personal data (as set out in Article 6 of the GDPR) are defined as being: